-- 1.3.1.1 Health and environmental hazard classes: OECD Task Force on Harmonization of Classification and Labelling (OECD Task Force on HCL) - 1.3.1.1.1 The work of the OECD Task Force on HCL was generally of three related kinds: - (a) Comparison of the major classification systems, identification of similar or identical elements and, for the elements which were dissimilar, development of a consensus on a compromise; - (b) Examination of the scientific basis for the criteria which define the hazard class of concern (e.g. acute toxicity, carcinogenicity), gaining expert consensus on the test methods, data interpretation and level of concern, and then seeking consensus on the criteria.
-For some hazard classes, the existing schemes had no criteria and the relevant criteria were developed by the Task Force: - (c) Where there was a decision-tree approach (e.g. irritation) or where there were dependent criteria in the classification scheme (acute aquatic toxicity), development of consensus on the process or the scheme for using the criteria. - 1.3.1.1.2 The OECD Task Force on HCL proceeded stepwise in developing its harmonized classification criteria.
-For each hazard class the following steps were undertaken: - (a) Step 1: A thorough analysis of existing classification systems, including the scientific basis for the system and its criteria, its rationale and an explanation of how it is used.
-Step 1 documents were prepared and amended as required after discussion by the OECD Task Force on HCL for the following hazard classes: eye irritation/serious eye damage, skin irritation/corrosion, sensitizing substances, germ cell mutagenicity, reproductive toxicity, specific target organ toxicity, and chemical mixtures; - (b) Step 2: A proposal for a harmonized classification system and criteria for each hazard class and category was developed.
-A Step 2 document was prepared and amended as required after discussion by the OECD Task Force on HCL; - (c) Step 3: - (i) OECD Task Force on HCL reached consensus on the revised Step 2 proposal; or - (ii) If attempts at consensus building failed, the OECD Task Force on HCL identified specific "non-consensus" items as alternatives in a revised Step 2 proposal for further discussion and resolution. - (d) Step 4: Final proposals were submitted to the OECD Joint Meeting of the Chemicals Committee and the Working Party on Chemicals, Pesticides and Biotechnology for approval and subsequently to the IOMC CG-HCCS for incorporation into the GHS.
+1.3.1.1 Health and Environmental Hazard Classes: OECD Task Force on Harmonization of Classification and Labelling (OECD Task Force on HCL)

+- 1.3.1.1.1 The work of the OECD Task Force on HCL was generally of three related kinds: - (a) Comparison of the major classification systems, identification of similar or identical elements and, for the elements which were dissimilar, development of a consensus on a compromise; - (b) Examination of the scientific basis for the criteria which define the hazard class of concern (e.g. acute toxicity, carcinogenicity), gaining expert consensus on the test methods, data interpretation and level of concern, and then seeking consensus on the criteria.
+For some hazard classes, the existing schemes had no criteria and the relevant criteria were developed by the Task Force; - (c) Where there was a decision-tree approach (e.g. irritation) or where there were dependent criteria in the classification scheme (acute aquatic toxicity), development of consensus on the process or the scheme for using the criteria.

+1.3.1.1.2 The OECD Task Force on HCL proceeded stepwise in developing its harmonized classification criteria.
+For each hazard class the following steps were undertaken:

+- (a) Step 1: A thorough analysis of existing classification systems, including the scientific basis for the system and its criteria, its rationale and an explanation of how it is used.
+Step 1 documents were prepared and amended as required after discussion by the OECD Task Force on HCL for the following hazard classes: Eye Irritation/serious eye damage, Skin irritation/Corrosion, Sensitising Substances, Germ Cell Mutagenicity, Reproductive Toxicity, Specific Target Organ/Systemic Toxicity, and Chemical Mixtures; - (b) Step 2: A proposal for a harmonized classification system and criteria for each hazard class and category was developed.
+A Step 2 document was prepared and amended as required after discussion by the OECD Task Force on HCL; - (c) Step 3: - (i) OECD Task Force on HCL reached consensus on the revised Step 2 proposal; - or - (ii) If attempts at consensus building failed, the OECD Task Force on HCL identified specific non consensus items as alternatives in a revised Step 2 proposal for further discussion and resolution.

+(d) Step 4: Final proposals were submitted to the OECD Joint Meeting of the Chemicals Committee and the Working Party on Chemicals, Pesticides and Biotechnology for approval and subsequently to the IOMC CG-HCCS for incorporation into the GHS.

-1.3.1.2 UNCETDG/ILO working group on physical hazards
+1.3.1.2 UNCETDG/ILO Working Group on Physical Hazards

-The UNCETDG/ILO working group on physical hazards used a similar process to the OECD Task Force on HCL.
-The work involved a comparison of the major classification systems, identification of similar or identical elements, and for the elements which were dissimilar, development of a consensus on a compromise.
+The UNCETDG/ILO Working Group for Physical Hazards used a similar process to the OECD Task Force on HCL.
+The work involved a comparison of the major classification systems, identification of similar or identical elements and for the elements, which were dissimilar, development of a consensus on a compromise.
 For physical hazards, however, the transport definitions, test methods and classification criteria were used as a basis for the work since they were already substantially harmonized.
 The work proceeded through examination of the scientific basis for the criteria, gaining consensus on the test methods, data interpretation and on the criteria.
 For most hazard classes, the existing schemes were already in place and being used by the transport sector.
 On this basis, a portion of the work focused on ensuring that workplace, environment and consumer safety issues were adequately addressed.